-Although CSR is general for all organizations, it deals with more complex issues in the field of banking as banks have to quickly respond and satisfy customers' needs with their policy.
-They also play a vital role in each country's economy (Farcane & Bureana, 2015).
-In essence, banks do not rely on proving their social activities since the importance of their social role is their own banking activity.
+Although CSR is general for all organizations, in the field of banking it deals with more complex issues as banks have to quickly respond and satisfy customers' needs with their policy, while at the same time they play a vital role in each country's economy (Farcane & Bureana, 2015).
+In essence, banks do not rely on proving their social activities, as the importance of their social role is their own banking activity.
 However, banks have been researching social and environmental issues since 1990 and they have incorporated these activities to add value to their policies.
-They played a leading role in the risks of pollution, while they also focused on financial incentives and gave access to affordable and short-term credit for low-income consumers (Smprini & Ouzouni, 2010).
-In addition, banks developed collaborations with institutions and various organizations and bodies in order to publish reports of their corporate social responsibility actions in the context of their social contribution.
-As a result, banks run programs supporting environmental, educational, and cultural voluntary economic activities in non-profit organizations, but also in vulnerable groups.
+They played a leading role in the risks of pollution, while they also focused on financial incentives and gave access to affordable and short-term credit to low-income consumers (Smprini & Ouzouni, 2010).
+In addition, banks developed collaborations with institutions and various organizations and bodies, publishing reports of their corporate social responsibility actions in the context of their social contribution.
+As a result, banks run programs supporting both environmental and educational and cultural, voluntary economic activities in non-profit organizations, but also in vulnerable groups.
 For example, in terms of environmental protection, these organizations contribute to energy savings by reducing electricity consumption and paper recycling management (Venturelli et al., 2018).
 A survey conducted in the Bangladeshi banking industry found that the main benefits of the implementation of CSR were initially the improvement in staff recruitment, the improvement in the way that decisions were made within the bank, and the reduction of costs (Wu et al., 2017).
 In addition, Bihari and Pradhan (2011) examined the relationship between corporate social responsibility and banking performance in India.
-The results were positive for CSR since it proved its contribution to the overall performance and reputation of the banks towards their consumers and the whole society of India.
+The results were positive for CSR, as it proved to contribute to the overall performance and reputation of the banks towards their consumers, but also in the whole society of India.
 Therefore, in order for banks to be able to build their public image, they would have to be socially responsible (Aramburu & Pescador, 2019).
-As a result, they would initially attract high-performance and quality employees, expand their customer base, and attract more investors by encouraging them with greater market growth so as to gain the trust of a wider audience (Kostyuk et al., 2010; Hoang, 2014).
-Furthermore, several academic authors such as Hackethal et al. (2005) and Grove et al. (2011) have also investigated the application of CSR in the banking industry.
-Specifically, Hackethal et al. (2005) have identified three areas in which banking policy emphasizes:
+As a result, they would initially attract high-performance and quality employees, they will expand their customer base, and will attract more investors by encouraging them with greater market growth and by gaining the trust of a wider audience (Kostyuk et al., 2010; Hoang, 2014).
+In addition, several academic authors such as Hackethal et al (2005), Grove et al (2011) have also investigated the application of CSR in the banking industry.
+Specifically, Hackethal et al (2005) have identified three areas in which banking policy emphasizes:

-- In the human resources
+- In human resources

 - In liquidity control

 - In lending